Ladies in moorland zone of Kilimanjaro

 You need to be able to hike uneven and mostly ascending terrain for several hours each day for about a week to cope with a Kilimanjaro climb.

 Remember that most of your days on the mountain require you to climb upwards.
-Also, there are no rest or acclimatisation days on a Kilimanjaro climb.
+And on summit night, the climbing is steep.
+Furthermore, there are no rest or acclimatisation days on a Kilimanjaro climb.
 So you need good strength and stamina to be able to tackle a long and arduous uphill hike every day for almost a week.

 Related reading: